wingkwong/leetcode-the-hard-way/tutorials/basic-topics/kadane.md

 ---
-title: "Kadane Algorithm"
+title: 'Kadane Algorithm'
-description: "Kadane 1D algorithm finds the maximum sum subarray in an array of integers.
-Kadane 2D algorithm finds the maximum sum subarray in a 2D array of integers."
+description: 'Kadane 1D algorithm finds the maximum sum subarray in an array of integers.
+Kadane 2D algorithm finds the maximum sum subarray in a 2D array of integers.'
 hide_table_of_contents: false
 keywords:
   - leetcode